juztamau5/retro3/support/doc/plugins/guide.md

 #### Settings

-Plugins can register settings, that PeerTube will inject in the administration interface.
+Plugins can register settings, that retro3 will inject in the administration interface.
 The following fields will be automatically translated using the plugin translation files: `label`, `html`, `descriptionHTML`, `options.label`.
 **These fields are injected in the plugin settings page as HTML, so pay attention to your translation files.**